-Psychosis is a syndrome associated with abnormal functioning of the frontal and temporal lobes and the dopaminergic and serotoninergic projections to these areas.
-People with psychosis may experience hallucinations (e.g., auditory, visual, tactile), delusions, and disorganised thoughts and actions.
+Psychosis is a syndrome associated with dysregulation of the neurotransmitters dopamine and serotonin, and abnormal functioning of key brain circuits, particularly involving frontal, temporal, and mesostriatal brain regions.
+People with psychosis typically experience hallucinations (e.g., auditory, visual, tactile), delusions, and disorganised thoughts and actions.

 The assessment of psychosis includes a physical examination, a complete psychiatric and medical history, and a laboratory work-up.
-The physical examination includes a detailed neurological examination and a complete mental status examination, with the following areas of focus: mood and affect, thought process and content (including an assessment of delusions, abnormal perceptions, suicidal and homicidal ideation, judgement, insight), and a cognitive examination.
+The physical examination should include a detailed neurological examination and a complete mental status examination, with the following areas of focus: mood and affect, thought process and content (including an assessment of delusions, abnormal perceptions, suicidal and homicidal ideation, and insight), and a cognitive examination.

 The medical history should include a review of head injury, seizures, cerebrovascular disease, sexually transmitted infections, and new or worsening headaches.
-Collateral history from relatives is recommended to chart the onset and course of psychosis.
+Collateral history is recommended to chart the onset and course of the psychosis.

 The lifetime prevalence of psychosis in the general population is about 3%, with 0.21% of cases attributable to medical conditions.
 Most commonly, psychotic symptoms are associated with other mental disorders.
 The lifetime prevalence of schizophrenia is approximately 0.3%–0.7%.
 In one urban primary care population study, 20.9% of adult patients reported 1 or more psychotic symptoms; psychosis co-occurred with depressive, anxiety, and panic disorders, and substance use disorders.
-More than 50% of people with bipolar disorder experience psychosis during their lifetime.
-The rate of postpartum psychosis, which is a type of brief psychotic disorder, is 1-2 per 1000 childbirths; risk factors include a history of depression, bipolar disorder, or past peripartum psychosis or mood disorder.
+One cross-sectional study found that the rates of positive symptoms of psychosis occurring during acute mood episodes of bipolar disorder (BD) (mania, depression, and mixed states) is similar to the rates observed in schizophrenia.
+The rate of peripartum psychosis, which is a type of brief psychotic disorder, is 1 to 2 per 1000 childbirths; risk factors include a history of depression, bipolar disorder, or past peripartum psychosis or mood disorder.

 - Schizoaffective disorder